-- Store-bought dumpling skins are not just easier and quicker, they're actually standard in a Japanese-style gyoza.
+- Store-bought dumpling skins are easiest, and actually standard in Japanese-style gyoza.

-- Draining cabbage and wringing it out in a towel intensifies its flavor and prevents your filling from getting soggy or mushy.
+- Draining cabbage and wringing it out in a towel removes water, intensifies flavor, and prevents the filling from getting soggy.

 - White pepper, salt, and sugar give the gyoza a simple but well-balanced flavor.